Sung-Huan/ANNOgesic/docs/source/tutorial.rst

     $ gunzip ANNOgesic/input/databases/idmapping_selected.tab.gz

 Now, we have all required databases.
-We can also import information of the transcripts to generate results which are only included the expressed CDSs.
+We can also import information of the transcripts to generate results which only contain the expressed CDSs.

 Let's try it.